IVR (Interactive Voice Response)

 Each caller gets to decide how much they take advantage of IVR.
 If they’re just looking for basic information or wish to request a standard action, they can use the offered prompts to proceed without agent involvement.
 If they have a more serious issue, however, they can quickly ask for human assistance.

-If you’ve ever called a business phone number and been answered by an automated greeting that proceeded to interact with you via some stock recorded choices, you’ve experienced an IVR system.
+If you’ve ever called a business phone number and been answered by an automated greeting that proceeded to interact with you via some stock recorded choices, you’ve experienced an IVR phone system.

-How does an IVR system work?
+How does IVR software work?

 We’ve covered the basics of what IVR does, but how does IVR technology work?
 What does it take to implement it?